apollographql/rust-best-practices/book/chapter_05.md

 * `ignore`: tells rust to ignore the code, usually not recommended, if you want just a code formatted text, use `text`.
 * `should_panic`: tells the rust compiler that this example block will panic.
-* `no_run`: compiles but doensn't execute the code, similar to `cargo check`.
+* `no_run`: compiles but doesn't execute the code, similar to `cargo check`.
 Very useful when dealing with side-effects for documentation.
 * `compile_fail`: Test rustdoc that this block should cause a compilation fail, important when you want to demonstrate wrong use cases.

 ## 5.4 How to `assert!`